In Bristol, toppling of slave trader’s statue a major moment

-BRISTOL, England (AP) — Bristol’s history is being written in thin air.
+BRISTOL, England (AP) — In an English port city that once launched slave ships, an empty plinth has become the center of a debate about racism, history and memory.

-In the English port city that once launched slave ships, an empty plinth has become the epicenter of a debate about racism, history and memory.
-For over a century the pedestal held the statue of Edward Colston, a 17th-century slave trader whose wealth helped Bristol grow.
-On Sunday, anti-racism demonstrators pulled the bronze likeness down, dragged it to the nearby harbor and dumped it in the River Avon.
+For over a century the pedestal in Bristol held the statue of Edward Colston, a 17th-century slave trader whose wealth helped the city grow.
+On Sunday, anti-racism demonstrators pulled the 18-foot (5.5 meter) bronze likeness down, dragged it to the nearby harbor and dumped it in the River Avon.

 On Monday the empty base, surrounded by Black Lives Matter placards, drew a stream of activists, office workers and onlookers.
 Some posed proudly in front of it, others stood in silence, a few argued.
 Some Bristolians said toppling the statue was historical vandalism.
 Others welcomed the removal of a stain on their city.